ihsn/SDCPractice/measure_risk.rst

 on local suppression.
 In many institutions, typically required thresholds for :math:`k`-anonymity are 3 and 5.

-Example 4.5: Computing k-anonymity violations for other values of k
 .. code-block:: R
+   :linenos:
+   :caption: Computing k-anonymity violations for other values of k
+   :name: code45

     sum(sdcInitial@risk$individual[,2] < k)

 It is important to note that missing values (‘NA’s in